FELT.SCHOOL

 ROOM OPTIONS

-STANDARD DOUBLE ROOM This is the default Yarn School room included in your tuition.
-Shared double in a large former classroom.
-These rooms have two double or queen sized beds.
+STANDARD DOUBLE ROOM This is the default Felt School room included in your tuition, a shared double/triple in a large former classroom.
+These rooms have double or queen sized beds.
 You may choose your roommate, or we can assign.
 If you have more than two in your group but don’t want to share a group room or you all want the larger beds, we can give you adjacent rooms or reconfigure rooms with up to 4 full/queen beds.

-PRIVATE ROOM (+$75): Just little old you.
+PRIVATE ROOM: Just little old you.
 These are usually smaller rooms with singles or doubles.

 FACILITY (MORE INFO & PHOTOS HERE)

-BATHROOMS AND SHOWERS are shared (the original school facilities).
+BATHROOMS AND SHOWERS are shared (the original school facilities + a single shower in the grade school).
 Towels and washcloths are provided.

 MEALS